 Humanitarian services provided

-CONSTRUCTION/CIVIC ACTION: The civic action programs are designed to assist in providing local communities with a wide range of construction capabilities and include building repairs and improvements, new small construction projects, utility system repairs, construction and technical assistance.
+The civic action programs were designed to assist in providing local communities -- many of which are remote -- with a wide range of construction capabilities.
+The projects included building repairs and improvements, new small construction projects, utility system repairs, construction and technical assistance.

-The exercises also included veterinarian care, a vital service that ensures the health of valuable food sources and helps prevent diseases that could be passed from animals and livestock to a population.
+The exercises also included veterinarian care, a vital service that ensures the safety of valuable food sources and helps prevent diseases that could be passed from animals and livestock to a population.

 The training events enhanced the medical readiness training of U.S. forces as well as provided sustained health benefit to the population.
 Additionally, the relationships forged during these exercises can be called upon in the event of a regional situation that requires a cooperative response.